- Download our Moving to Bangkok Guide (PDF)

 - CON: High price of alcohol

 With unfavourable currency conversions and tax added to the price of imported wine, getting a decent bottle without paying a hefty price can be a challenge, even when buying from a supermarket.
-If you ask around among the locals, however, you may be able to scout out a few places to get wine at a slightly better price.
-Buying other imported goods such as Western food or ‘home comforts’ can also become expensive.
+Asking around among the locals is the best way to scout out a few places to get wine at a slightly better price.
+Buying other imported goods such as Western food or ‘home comforts’ can also become pricey.

 + PRO: Rich and vibrant culture